ardiyoo/iFollow/README.md

 # if you have any debuggable tools like HttpDebugger, DnSpy, IlSpy, BurpSuite etc..
 the program will exit()

+# After you complete all step's, you are good to go.
+Now run the iFollow Exe
 ```

 ## Contributing